 How to Prepare For Hybrid Learning

-There are a few important things for educators and institutional leaders to know when making the transition to hybrid, after 2020 allowed educators to familiarize themselves with more digital-first learning delivery.
+There are a few important things for educators and institutional leaders to know when making the transition to hybrid, after the pandemic allowed educators to familiarize themselves with more digital-first learning delivery.

 - Make training resources available for faculty and students at the beginning of the semester: It’s generally not a good idea to assume that faculty and students will know how to access material right away, so make sure you have a plan to prevent any hiccups during the semester.
 Having a webinar session or creating a how-to tutorial will be useful to help train faculty and students how to use and manage digital resources in your learning management system.
 On an institutional level, work with faculty to ensure that they are uploading material ahead of time as well.

-- Ensure that any content uploaded to the system is fully accessible: If you’re uploading PDFs for students to use, make sure that your PDFs are tagged so that they are accessible to blind and low vision students.
-Any video used in your course should also be captioned and audio described so that it’s accessible to deaf and hard of hearing students as well.
+- Ensure that any content uploaded to the system is fully accessible: If you’re uploading PDFs for students to use, make sure that your PDFs are tagged so that they are accessible to students who are blind or have low vision.
+Any video used in your course should also be captioned and audio described so that it’s accessible to students who are Deaf or hard of hearing as well.

 - Maintain communication with your students during the semester: Communication is especially important for students with accommodations, who may run across technology barriers at any given time during a class session.
 A helpful check-in time might be a couple of weeks into the semester, when students have already had a chance to submit their first assignments and review course material.
 The process for ensuring accessibility at each college and university varies, so you might want to contact your institution’s Disability Services office to learn more about the appropriate steps you should take.